Have you been charged?

 It goes without saying that assault is an incredibly serious crime in Minnesota.
 If you’ve been charged with assault, battery or any other criminal offense, it is crucial that you reach out as soon as possible to a skilled criminal defense attorney who can help prepare a strong defense on your behalf.
 A conviction for assault can follow you around for the rest of your life, which is why it is so important that you take action promptly.

 Call the Kans Law Firm today at (952) 835-6314 for a FREE Case Review.

 Know your rights.

-Given the severe consequences for those facing charges of drug possession, it is critical that you reach out to an attorney with the experience to handle such complex criminal matters.
+Given the severe consequences for those facing charges of assault, it is critical that you reach out to an attorney with the experience to handle such complex criminal matters.
 Remember that no matter how serious the charges, you are not without hope and that a skilled legal defense can be mounted on your behalf.
-If you or someone you know is dealing with a drug possession case and is in need of advice, don’t hesitate to call the Kans Law Firm today at (952) 835-6314 for a free consultation.
+If you or someone you know is dealing with an assault case and is in need of advice, don’t hesitate to call the Kans Law Firm today at (952) 835-6314 for a free consultation.